Month: March 2021

 EBOM Maintenance

 Equipment bills of materials are not “set and forget.”
-There are a number of events that require EBOMs to be updated in order to maintain their accuracy.
-Consider the events described below:
+There are a number of events that require EBOMs to be updated:

-• Asset decommissioning and retirement: When assets are taken out of use and/or dismantled, an accurate EBOM identifies which parts are unique and can be sold or scrapped.
+• Decommissioning and retirement: When assets are taken out of use and/or dismantled, an accurate EBOM identifies which parts are unique and can be sold or scrapped.
 Parts used elsewhere can be put back into inventory.

-• Asset design changes: Assets that have been redesigned, refurbished, or otherwise modified may use new and different components.
+• Design changes: Assets that have been redesigned, refurbished, or otherwise modified may use new and different components.
 These items should be included in the EBOM, along with any alternatives.

 • Part substitution: Due to availability issues, there exists a need to identify alternative parts that are viable substitutes.
 The EBOM or part record in the CMMS can show this relationship.